-Students entering the direct entry MSN Program at Joyce will experience a blended approach to learning, with both online and in-person classes that allow students to integrate the program more easily into their lifestyles.
-While you may be wondering if you can complete an online MSN program without clinicals as a requirement, it’s important to note that since many direct entry students are entering the program with little to no nursing experience, clinicals are an essential part of our program design.
-Joyce College of Healthcare features a robust campus located in Draper, Utah, where students can experience state-of-the-industry simulation labs that offer hands-on training, in addition to real-world clinical experiences throughout the program.
+Students entering the direct entry MSN Program at Joyce will experience a blended approach to learning, with online coursework that allow students to integrate the program more easily into their lifestyles.
+While you may be wondering if you can complete an online MSN program without clinicals as a requirement, it’s important to note that since many direct entry students are entering the program with little to no nursing experience, clinicals are an essential part of our program design and are essential for any accredited prelicensure program.
+Joyce University of Nursing and Health Sciences features a robust campus located in Draper, Utah, where students can experience state-of-the-industry simulation labs that offer hands-on training, in addition to real-world clinical experiences both locally and internationally, throughout the program.

 As a leader in nursing education in Utah, we are proud to be the first school in the region to offer a Direct Entry MSN program, and we are confident in our program’s ability to maximize our students’ success—both academically and in their future careers.
 From our state-of-the-industry technology and hands-on training to our well-respected faculty and academic reputation, Joyce’s direct entry MSN program is designed to equip career changers with the skills and confidence needed to launch thriving healthcare careers.
 Our curriculum’s unique emphasis on population health and case management provides our direct entry MSN graduates with additional nursing skills and perspectives, so you can gain access to even greater specialization and career opportunities than other MSN programs.